3osmic/Group3-repo-projects/API-Testing-Lab.md

+## REQUESTS Library

+### What is the `Requests` library in Python?
+The requests library in Python is a popular and powerful library for making HTTP requests.
+It simplifies the process of sending HTTP requests and handling responses, making it easier to interact with web services, APIs, and other online resources.

 ### Step 8: The POST Request (Requests Library Example)
 Below is a breakdown of the code shown in the example: